MatthewSoars/Gym_Tracker/README.md

 For each point of development, I will match it with an Issue/Epic via links.

+For each stage of development test driven development is important within two ways
+- **Unit Tests** - Which will be achived through the use of unit testing which will need to pass before merging is allowed into main branch
+- **Visual / Manual Acceptance Testing** -  Which will be achieved through individual criteria set by each ticket/issue which will be manually checked by reviewers

 ## [Create Base UI](https://github.com/users/MatthewSoars/projects/2/views/1?pane=issue&itemId=93885621&issue=MatthewSoars%7CGym_Tracker%7C1)

 The PR and branch can be viewed [here](https://github.com/MatthewSoars/Gym_Tracker/pull/10), as I will not delete the branch.

-1. To start this epic, I first needed to create tests following Test-Driven Development guidelines as described in this [issue](https://github.com/MatthewSoars/Gym_Tracker/issues/11).
+1. To start this epic, I first needed to create tests following Test-Driven Development guidelines as described in this [#11 issue](https://github.com/MatthewSoars/Gym_Tracker/issues/11).
 These tests ensure that once the full epic is completed, I can run the test file, which should result in a pass.
 If the tests fail, it indicates that the current implementation does not meet the initial requirements.
 (I pushed the test file last to the branch to verify that everything worked correctly.)
 2. Next, I set up my basic HTML file and configured GitHub Pages to link as per [#5 Issue](https://github.com/MatthewSoars/Gym_Tracker/issues/5).
 For now, I used the "Create Base UI" branch, but once finished, I switched it back to "Develop."
 3. Then, I created a heading titled "Gym Tracker" and updated the page name to match, as described in [#4 Issue](https://github.com/MatthewSoars/Gym_Tracker/issues/4).
 4. Following that, I added a list element where the gym activities, along with the required reps and sets, would be displayed, as per [#3 Issue](https://github.com/MatthewSoars/Gym_Tracker/issues/3).